 Please sign the petition asking Washington University's School of Medicine to abandon the archaic practice of using cats and make an immediate switch to the use of simulators.

-As someone who is concerned with animal welfare, I was dismayed to learn that Washington University's School of Medicine is using cats to train medical students how to perform tracheal intubation in its Pediatrics Advanced Life Support (PALS) program.
+As someone who is concerned with animal welfare, I was beyond dismayed to learn that while Washington University's School of Medicine will stop using cats to train medical students how to perform tracheal intubation in its Pediatrics Advanced Life Support (PALS) course, the school has deceived the public and will continue to do so to teach pediatric residents.

-It's also dismaying to know that yours is the last school that continues to use live animals for PALS training, despite the American Heart Association's stance against it and recommendation that infant simulators be used instead.
+It's also dismaying to know that yours is one of only two schools that continue to use live animals for traceal intubation, despite the the availability of modern alternatives and American Heart Association's stance against it and recommendation that infant simulators be used instead.

 Using live animals to train students is not only cruel, but is an outdated practice that cannot be justified when there are effective alternatives available.
 The majority of schools and pediatrics programs in the U.S. have stopped using animals in their curricula and have switched to human patient simulators that are anatomically correct, can be used repeatedly and do not cause harm to any living being.
 Additionally, studies have shown that both medical and veterinary students learn just as well, if not better, using simulators.